mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-project/swift.md

 pod install
 ```

-Version 2.1.0 of the library will be added to your project:
+The latest version of the library will be added to your project:

 ```
 Analyzing dependencies
 Downloading dependencies
-Installing NexmoClient (2.1.0)
+Installing NexmoClient (2.5.0)
 Generating Pods project
 Integrating client project

 [!]
 Please close any current Xcode sessions and use `AppToPhone.xcworkspace` for this project from now on.
 Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.

 [!]
-Automatically assigning platform `iOS` with version `13.5` on target `AppToPhone` because no platform was specified.
+Automatically assigning platform `iOS` with version `14.4` on target `AppToPhone` because no platform was specified.
 Please specify a platform for this target in your Podfile.
 See `https://guides.cocoapods.org/syntax/podfile.html#platform`.
 ```

 ## Open the Workspace